libktx/ktx/.github/CONTRIBUTING.md

 ### Gradle

 The project itself is managed by [Gradle](http://gradle.org/).
-Gradle wrapper is included, but you can use a local Gradle installation - scripts should be compatible with Gradle `6.+`.
-Gradle projects are handled out of the box by IntelliJ, so KTX should be relatively easy to import.
+Gradle wrapper is included, but you can use a local Gradle installation - scripts should be compatible with Gradle `7.+`.
+Gradle projects are handled out of the box by IntelliJ, so KTX should be easy to import.

 Some useful Gradle tasks include: